 On the other hand, people argue that there are only subtle differences made by glassware and that everyday drinkers should not worry about a glasses shape or size.

-Wineware know it can often be overwhelming choosing wine glasses as there is so much variation; from the shape and size of the bowl to the thickness/thinness of the rim.
+Wineware knows it can often be overwhelming choosing glassware for wine as there is so much variation, from the shape and size of the bowl to the thickness/thinness of the rim.
 This guide is intended to help you understand the benefits of using different wine tasting glasses and make this choice easier.

 Whether you are entertaining in the home or using wine tasting glasses in your restaurant, Wineware’s ‘What are wine tasting glasses’ guide can help you.

-Austrian Glassmakers Riedel, are known for creating the first functional wineglass.
-Claus Riedel created a range of glasses shaped like eggs to direct a wine to particular areas of the palate.
-He made simple changes to the traditional ‘v’ wine glass; changing the rim, depth and diameter of the glass to improve the wine tasting experience.
-Riedel continue to produce different shape wine glasses for specific wines.
+Austrian Glassmakers Riedel are known for creating the first functional wineglass.
+Claus Riedel created a range of glassware shaped like eggs to direct the wine to particular areas of the palate.
+He made simple changes to the traditional ‘v’ wine glass, changing the glass's rim, depth, and diameter to improve the wine tasting experience.
+Riedel continues to produce different shaped glassware for specific wines.
 They strongly believe form follows function and maintain that you need a different wine glass for every grape, style and region.
 Matching the wine glass to the grape.

 Sommeliers, winemakers and consumers are continually testing and evaluating wine glasses to discover which is best suited to a particular type of wine or grape variety.
 Whether you are drinking sauvignon blanc or pinot noir, you will need the appropriate glassware.

 The ISO (International Standards Organisation) glass is recognised as the standard design for wine tasting worldwide.
-The ISO wine glass has a rounded bowl and tapering sides to allow the wine to aerate and to be swirled without spilling.
-The glass is available in a range of sizes, including: 12cl 21.5 cl, 31 cl and 41 cl.
+The ISO wine glass has a rounded bowl and tapering sides to allow the wine to aerate and be swirled without spilling.
+The glass is available in various sizes, including 12cl 21.5 cl, 31 cl and 41 cl.
 It is known as the ‘one glass for all’ perfect for all your wine tasting needs.
-In particular, the 21.5cl size is ideal for the tasting of port and sherry and is used by wine critics, clubs and professional tasters around the world.
+In particular, the 21.5cl size is ideal for the tasting of port and sherry and is used by wine critics, clubs and professional tasters worldwide.

-The main reason for choosing a specially designed wine glass is its ability to fully capture and emphasise a wine’s aroma and flavours.
+The main reason for choosing a specially designed wine glass is its ability to capture and emphasise a wine’s aroma and flavours fully.

 “I have never tried different glasses for different wines; I tend to use the same.”
-The easiest and best way to learn about wine glasses is to undertake wine tastings using different glasses.
-Recording your findings and observations will enable you to understand how using certain glasses can affect a wine’s taste and aroma.
-Wineware have a How to Taste Wine – A Complete Guide which can assist with your wine glass experimentation.
+The easiest and best way to learn about glassware for wine is to undertake wine tastings using different glasses.
+Recording your findings and observations will enable you to understand how using certain glassware can affect a wine’s taste and aroma.
+Wineware has a How to Taste Wine – A Complete Guide to assist with your wine glass experimentation.
 Like wine tasting, wine glass choice is a personal preference.

-Wine tasting glasses are ideal for home or commercial use.
-Whether you are hosting a dinner party or using them to serve wine in a restaurant, wine tasting glasses contribute to the enjoyment of a wine.
+Tasting glasses are ideal for home or commercial use.
+Whether you are hosting a dinner party or using them to serve wine in a restaurant, wine tasting glassware contributes to the enjoyment of wine.

-Wine tasting glasses can really make a difference to your bottle of wine so have fun trying out different glasses with your wine!
+Wine tasting glasses can really make a difference to your bottle of wine, so have fun trying out different glassware with your wine!
 If you require any further assistance purchasing your wine tasting glasses or any other enquiries, please feel free to contact Wineware.